vycontrol/vycontrol/README.md

 VyControl is web frontend interface to manage a single or multiple VyoS servers.
 It is developed in Python/Django using VyOS API.

+# Future Roadmap
+If you are interested on future of VyControl, please check [VyControl v2 Roadmap](https://github.com/vycontrol/vycontrol/tree/v2).

 # Use Cases: